Race Imboden

-Race Alick Reid Imboden (born April 17, 1993) is an American left-handed former foil fencer.
-He is a nine-time team Pan American champion, six-time individual Pan American champion, and 2019 team world champion.
+Race Alick Reid Imboden (born April 17, 1993) is an American artist, filmmaker, and creative director, and a former left-handed foil fencer.
+He is a nine-time team Pan American champion, six-time individual Pan American champion, and a member of the gold medal-winning team at the 2019 World Fencing Championships.
 A three-time Olympian, Imboden is a two-time team Olympic bronze medalist.
-He competed in the 2012 London Olympic Games, the 2016 Rio de Janeiro Olympic Games, and the 2021 Tokyo Olympic Games.

-In addition to his fencing career, Imboden is also a menswear fashion model.
+Following his competitive career, he transitioned into work across art, film, and fashion, developing projects in creative direction, design, and exhibition making.

 Personal life

 Imboden was born in Tampa, Florida.
 His parents gave him his name after the Jonny Quest character Race Bannon.
 He moved to Atlanta at a young age.
 His first sports were inline skating and BMX; an inline skating accident left him with a crooked nose and a scar on his lip.
 He was playing with a toy sword in a park when a stranger suggested to his parents that he take up fencing.
 Shortly afterwards his family moved to Park Slope, Brooklyn, New York City.
 He attended the Bay Academy in Sheepshead Bay for middle school.

 Imboden joined the Fencer's Club in Manhattan, where he first met Jed Dupree and Dan Kellner, both of whom were foil fencing Olympians at the 2004 Summer Olympics.
 They worked with him as a student, and Imboden made several connections.
 One lasting connection was that of the friendship to his long-time colleague Declan MacPherson, who Imboden notably gave an autograph to upon their first meeting.
 Imboden was educated at the Dwight School, which supported his budding sports career.
 His debut international competition came at age 14 when he won a bronze medal in the cadet (U17) 2010 world fencing championships.
 After graduating high school in spring 2011 he reconsidered his earlier signed intent to immediately attend Notre Dame, and took a year to focus on his training.
 He became a member of the Brooklyn Bridge Fencing Club, in the DUMBO section of Brooklyn, with Dan Kellner as his coach.
 He finally opted for St. John's University in New York, because it was closer to his family and coach.

 Imboden's other passion is hip hop.
 He interned at independent label Fool's Gold in 2012 and is a DJ in his spare time.

 Imboden and French foil fencer Ysaora Thibus met at a party after the Rio de Janeiro Olympic Games and began dating shortly afterward.
 The couple became engaged at the Théâtre Pigalle in Paris after the Tokyo Olympic Games.
-After Thibus tested postitive for ostarine in a January 2024 doping test, the International Fencing Federation accepted her excuse that her saliva had been contaminated by kissing Imboden, a decision upheld in July 2025 by the Court of Arbitration for Sport on appeal from the World Anti-Doping Agency.
-Imboden submitted that, for the benefit of his ongoing modelling career, he had begun taking ostarine to facilitate restoring muscle tone lost since his retirement from competitive fencing.
+After Thibus tested positive for ostarine in a January 2024 doping test, the International Fencing Federation accepted her excuse that her saliva had been contaminated by kissing Imboden, a decision upheld in July 2025 by the Court of Arbitration for Sport on appeal from the World Anti-Doping Agency.